Arrival (film): Linguistics

 Both the book and the screenwriting required the invention of a form of alien linguistics which recurs in the plot.
-The film uses a script designed by the artist Martine Bertrand (wife of the production designer Patrice Vermette), based on scriptwriter Heisserer's original concept.
+The film uses a script designed by the artist Martine Bertrand, based on scriptwriter Heisserer's original concept.
 Computer scientists Stephen and Christopher Wolfram analyzed it to provide the basis for Banks's work in the film.
 Their works are summarized in a GitHub repository.
 Three linguists from McGill University were consulted.
 The sound files for the alien language were created with consultation from Morgan Sonderegger, a phonetics expert.
 Lisa Travis was consulted for set design during the construction of the scientist's workplaces.
 Jessica Coon, a Canada Research Chair in Syntax and Indigenous Languages, was consulted for her linguistics expertise during the review of the script.
 Heisserer said at the Alamo Drafthouse's Fantastic Fest premiere of Arrival at the end of September 2016 that Shang's wife's last words, translated into English, were "In war, there are no winners, only widows".
 Villeneuve decided not to include subtitles for the line; Heisserer said he would have preferred it not be kept secret, and was happy to reveal the translation.